Terms & Conditions

 15. IF YOUR PLANS CHANGE ENROUTE

-If your plans change enroute, check with your travel agent or airline carrier for charges, changes and applicable fees.
+If your plans change enroute and airfare ticketing was booked independently, please check directly with your airline carrier for any schedule changes, cancellations, additional charges and applicable fees.

 Airline flights may be overbooked.
 A person denied boarding on a flight may be entitled to a compensatory payment.
 The rules for denied boarding compensation are available at all ticket counters.

 We reserve the right to charge processing fees in the event of refunds, cancellations and other services.
 To change or cancel your flight itinerary, you must do so prior to the originally scheduled departure.
 No value remains after departure.
 If you are holding guaranteed hotel or car reservations you wish to cancel, you must contact the vendor directly adhering to their cancellation policy.
 We are not responsible to pay you for any loss you incur due to your failure to travel or your failure to follow the change or cancel policies of any travel vendor.